 Recommended short courses for educators (CEG Digital)

-CEG Digital is not currently running these courses, but you can register your interest for future editions.
-Within each of the four course areas you will find a webinar and ‘best bits’ resource from the latest course:
+CEG Digital provides a variety of short courses and materials for eductors.
+Within each of these four course areas you will find a webinar and ‘best bits’ resource from the latest course:

 Further support for online teaching and learning is available from the Faculty eLearning teams and through the online resources linked below.